For a long time, I used to hate making decisions. Wait, let me clarify that. I used to hate making decisions that would require me to do something.

-Eventually, I learnt that decisions are the key to action and action is the key to progress.
+Eventually, I learnt (the hard way) that decisions are the key to action and action is the key to progress.

 This was about 16 years ago (I was still a teenager then).

-Today, our drugs of choice are TV, Instagram, YouTube, WhatsApp, Facebook and keeping up with whatever else everybody else is doing.
+Today, to help us avoid action, our drugs of choice are TV, Instagram, YouTube, WhatsApp, Facebook and keeping up with whatever else everybody else is doing.
 (I’m not saying everyone shouldn’t use ‘social’ media platforms; I’m saying they shouldn’t be using you)

 Mindlessly scrolling through somebody else’s life has now become a way of life.